RaspberryPiFoundation/picamzero/docs/index.md

 4. Click on the three dots next to "Python executable".

-5. Navigate to your home directory, and then enter the `.picamzero-venv` folder.
+5. Navigate to your home directory, and then enter the `picamzero-venv` folder.
 Then, enter the `bin` folder and click `python3` inside that folder.
 Click OK to close the window.

 Now you're good to go!
 Start by writing your [first program](hello_world.md).